15 Things I Didn’t Know I Needed as a New Mom

 We used ours a lot during the early months.

-Dreambaby Bath Ducky Thermometer
+Dreambaby Bath Thermometer

 Bathing a newborn can feel a little nerve-wracking at first.